Skip to content

 file.close()

-Handle I/O errors - Use try-except blocks to handle errors gracefully:
+Handle I/O errors - Use try-except blocks to handle potential errors gracefully:

 try: